-The Kardashians Low-Key Took Over The Oscars After Parties
+The Kardashians Low-Key Took Over The Oscars After-Parties

 "It be your own family sometimes," Kylie captioned a video of the madness.

 While the Kardashian-Jenners may have enjoyed the post-Oscars festivities, only one person in their orbit actually got an invite to the main event: Blac Chyna.
 She was photographed on the red carpet at the Dolby Theater, despite the fact that she doesn't have any well-known movie reason to be in attendance.
-Maybe this is a stipulation of the legal battle currently going down between Chyna and the Kardashians — she gets custody of the actual Oscars while the rest of them can keep the after parties.
+Maybe this is a stipulation of the legal battle currently going down between Chyna and the Kardashians — she gets custody of the actual Oscars while the rest of them can keep the after-parties.
 Seems more than fair.

 Advertisement